hcalex1/level-designer/include/cppitertools/README.md

 ```c++
 for (auto&& p : enumerate(std::vector<int>{2,4,6,8})) { /* ... */ }
 ```
-Instead, `enumerate` will return an object that has the temporary *moved* into it.
-That is, the returned object will contain a `std::vector<int>` rather than just a reference to one.
+Instead, `enumerate` will return an Interactive that has the temporary *moved* into it.
+That is, the returned Interactive will contain a `std::vector<int>` rather than just a reference to one.
 This may seem like a contrived example, but it matters when `enumerate` is passed the result of a function call like `enumerate(f())`, or, more obviously, something like `enumerate(zip(a, b))`.
-The object returned from `zip` must be moved into the `enumerate` object.
+The Interactive returned from `zip` must be moved into the `enumerate` Interactive.
 As a more specific result, itertools can be mixed and nested.